sxia1/winter-2021-codefest-submissions-greenturtle/INSTALL.md

     $ cd winter-2021-codefest-submissions-greenturtle
     ```

-3. Activate your virtual environment
+3. Activate your virtual environment and upgrade `pip`
     ```
     $ . path/to/venv/bin/activate